- About Us

 A selection of hand-made rosaries are available for sale from Fr Robert.
 Each has been made and prayed with love.
-The cost £5.00 and come with either a carrying bag or box and a card indicating the way to use the beads as an aid to prayer.
+They cost £5.00 and come with either a carrying bag or box and a card indicating the way to use the beads as an aid to prayer.

-For more information or to purchase one please ask
+For more information or to purchase one please ask Fr Robert or look on the table opposite the Memorial Book.

 Many people, from all denominations, find the Rosary to be a valuable devotional aid.
 One of the best introductory books about the rosary was written by a Methodist, and the distinguished Anglican scholar and theologian, Austin Farrer wrote as follows,